JetBrains/teamcity-documentation/topics/manual-backup-and-restore.md

 The `<[TeamCity Data Directory](teamcity-data-directory.md)>/system/buildserver.*` files store the internal database (HSQLDB) data.
 You need to back them up if you use HSQLDB (the default setting not suitable for production use).

+### Build Artifacts

+In a production system, build artifacts are often stored outside the `<TeamCity Data Directory>` — for example, by configuring [external artifacts storage](configuring-artifacts-storage.md#external-artifacts-storage) to store the artifacts data in the cloud.
+If this is the case, you can use the backup facilities from your cloud provider to create a backup of the artifacts storage.

 <anchor name="database_data"/>

 ### Database Data